rhine-transcendence/rhine-transcendence.github.io/README.md

-Website for the Rhine Transcendence Seminar at universities Basel, Freiburg and Strasbourg.
+Website for the Rhine Seminar on Transcendence Basel-Freiburg-Strasbourg.